Adam Laxalt on The Border Crisis - April 8th, Hour 2

 Law enforcement.

-I can assure you, Sean, if I was the sitting senator right now, my office would have been open throughout the pandemic.
+I can assure you, Sean, if I was a sitting senator right now, my office would have been open throughout the pandemic.

-Uh, this is a senator, not only is her office is not open, but no one in the state of Nevada can think of a single thing she's done in eight years of an attorney general and five years a U.S. Senator.
+Not only is their office is not open, but no one in the state of Nevada can think of a single thing she's done in eight years of an attorney general and five years as a U.S. Senator.

 She just doesn't do anything for our state.